WeblateOrg/weblate/docs/contributing/debugging.rst

 Weblate logs
 ------------

-Weblate can produce detailed logs of what is going in in the background.
-In default configuration it uses syslog and that makes the log appear either in :file:`/var/log/messages` or :file:`/var/log/syslog` (depending on your syslog daemon configuration).
+Weblate can produce detailed logs of what is going in the background.
+In the default configuration it uses syslog and that makes the log appear either in :file:`/var/log/messages` or :file:`/var/log/syslog` (depending on your syslog daemon configuration).

-The Docker containers log (as usual in the Docker world) to their output, so you can look at the logs using ``docker-compose logs``.
+Docker containers log to their output (as usual in the Docker world), so you can look at the logs using ``docker-compose logs``.

 .. seealso::